Philosophical methodology: Methodological skepticism

 Methodological skepticism, also referred to as Cartesian doubt, uses systematic doubt as a method of philosophy.
-It is motivated by the search for an absolutely certain foundation of our knowledge.
+It is motivated by the search for an absolutely certain foundation of knowledge.
 The method for finding these foundations is doubt: only that which is indubitable can serve this role.
 While this approach has been influential, it has also received various criticisms.
 One problem is that it has proven very difficult to find such absolutely certain claims if the doubt is applied in its most radical form.
 Another is that while absolute certainty may be desirable, it is by no means necessary for knowledge.
 In this sense, it excludes too much and seems to be unwarranted and arbitrary, since it is not clear why very certain theorems justified by strong arguments should be abandoned just because they are not absolutely certain.
 This can be seen in relation to the insights discovered by the empirical sciences, which have proven very useful even though they are not indubitable.

 Geometrical method

 The geometrical method came to particular prominence through rationalists like Baruch Spinoza.
 It starts from a small set of self-evident axioms together with relevant definitions and tries to deduce a great variety of theorems from this basis, thereby mirroring the methods found in geometry.
 Historically, it can be understood as a response to methodological skepticism: it consists in trying to find a foundation of certain knowledge and then expanding this foundation through deductive inferences.
 The theorems arrived at this way may be challenged in two ways.
 On the one hand, they may be derived from axioms that are not as self-evident as their defenders proclaim and thereby fail to inherit the status of absolute certainty.
-For example, many philosophers have rejected the claim of self-evidence concerning one of Rene Descartes' first principles stating that "he can know that whatever he perceives clearly and distinctly is true only if he first knows that God exists and is not a deceiver".
+For example, many philosophers have rejected the claim of self-evidence concerning one of René Descartes's first principles stating that "he can know that whatever he perceives clearly and distinctly is true only if he first knows that God exists and is not a deceiver".
 Another example is the causal axiom of Spinoza's system that "the knowledge of an effect depends on and involves knowledge of its cause", which has been criticized in various ways.
 In this sense, philosophical systems built using the geometrical method are open to criticisms that reject their basic axioms.
 A different form of objection holds that the inference from the axioms to the theorems may be faulty, for example, because it does not follow a rule of inference or because it includes implicitly assumed premises that are not themselves self-evident.